35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 description: The spiralling costs of a scheme that is too big to fail (politcally)
 date: 2022-05-24T10:38:48.648Z
 ---
-£480m of public money has been spent on the Aylesbury estate regeneration before the first council home on the first phase has even been completed.
+£480m of public money has been spent on the Aylesbury estate regeneration before the first council home on the first phase has even been completed.[^1]

 That's ££ per dwelling for the 750 homes demolished on the estate to date.
 Elsewhere on the estate the Council has just refurbished 80 homes which cost just £10k per dwelling.